NikhilNarayana/FRC-YouTube-Uploader/README.md

 ## Extra Scripts
-All scripts are written in python 3 and be called as arguments to the main script as listed below.
+All scripts are written in python 3 and can be called as arguments to the main script as listed below.

 ### updatePlaylistThumbnails.py (`frcuploader -t`)
 This script will prompt for a playlist link and a file name for the thumbnail.
 It will then update every the thumbnails of every video in that playlist to the one you provide.
 This makes it simple to update older playlists with a new thumbnail so you can keep your look consistent.